Degrees and Programs Main Menu

 Course of Study

 The 123-semester hour bachelor's degree program includes courses taken to meet core curriculum requirements as well as major courses.
-Economics majors at Armstrong Atlantic can choose from among three track options including a variety of courses in their field of study, ranging from intensely mathematical to more philosophical offerings.
+Economics majors at Armstrong can choose from among three track options including a variety of courses in their field of study, ranging from intensely mathematical to more philosophical offerings.
 Students who are seeking graduate study are advised to take mathematical economics and econometrics.